Dogs have a real appreciation for grass—especially when it comes to rolling in it.

 There’s a chance that your dog is rolling in the grass to scratch an allergy-related itch, such as one related to their food or the environment.
 If that’s the case, you’ll want to take steps to address the allergies and relieve any skin irritation, which in turn should take care of the rolling.

-To better know if this is what you’re dealing with, look for other signs of allergies, such as redness or irritation on the skin, swelling on the face, hives, sneezing, or itchy and irritated ears.
+To better know if this is what you’re dealing with, look for other signs of allergies, such as redness or irritation on the skin, licking at the paws, chewing at areas of skin, thin-haired regions, sneezing, or itchy and irritated ears.
 You’ll probably also notice that they’re rubbing on other scratchy surfaces too, such as carpets or furniture.
 If so, make an appointment with your vet so you can seek out proper treatment.

 Do Some Basic Training